knkasa/ECS_bert/README.md

 # ECS sagemaker example
-Finetuning Bert model using ECS with sagemaker.
+Fine-tuning Bert model using ECS with sagemaker.